 Well, Thanksgiving day is almost here!
 Do you have your menu 100% locked in?
 Or do you plan like me…you think about your menu for a big dinner for weeks, have it basically set but are tweaking right up until the company arrives.
-If you’re looking for one more idea (or maybe a few more!) to put on the table Thursday, today we bring you 12 Creative Thanksgiving Sides.
+If you’re looking for one more idea (or maybe a few more!) to put on the table Thursday, today we bring you these delicious Creative Thanksgiving Sides.

 Sweet Potato and Brussels Sprout Salad with Cranberry Sauce from Simple Roots Wellness.
 Sure, three ingredients in this dish are often found on the Thanksgiving Table.
 But combining it all in a salad with cranberry sauce definitely qualifies as creative!